GregValiant/GV-PostProcessors/README.md

 -----------------------------------------------------------------------------
 Change Log for Cura scripts is in the Cura ReadMe file.

-The Change Long for the Slic3R based scripts in the Prusa/Orca/Bambu/Creality ReadMe file.
+The Change Log for the Slic3R based scripts in the Prusa/Orca/Bambu/Creality ReadMe file.